centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                   :ref:`host definitions <obj_def_host>`.
 hostgroup_members This optional directive can be used to include hosts from other "sub" host groups in this host group.
 Specify a comma-delimited list
-                  of short names of other host groups whose members should be included in this group. notes             This directive is used to define an optional string of notes pertaining to the host.
-If you specify a note here, you will see the it. notes_url         This variable is used to define an optional URL that can be used to provide more information about the host group.
-Any valid URL can be used.
-This can be very useful if you want to make detailed information on the host group, emergency contact methods, etc. available to other support staff. action_url        This directive is used to define an optional URL that can be used to provide more actions to be performed on the host group.
-Any valid URL can be used.
+                  of short names of other host groups whose members should be included in this group.
 ================= ====================================================================================================================================

 .. _obj_def_service: